OCP-on-NERC/BU-RHOAI/README.md

     oc project <namespace>
 ```

-3. Update the `GROUP_NAME` and `NAMESPACE` env variables in cronjobs/group-sync/cronjob.yaml
+3. Update the `GROUP_NAME` and `NAMESPACE` env variables in cronjobs/group-sync/cronjob.yaml and update `namespace` variable in kustomization.yaml
 4. From cronjobs/group-sync/ directory run:
 ```
     oc apply -k . --as system:admin